Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

+The other way is that no primary field variable is chosen, and thus no variable is eliminated.
+In that form, the Galerkin solution method is preferred.
+Similarly to the variable separation methods, the solution is represented by a complete orthonormal set of functions.
+Sine and cosine functions are a suitable choice.
+The nonzero boundary conditions can be separated with an auxiliary function, and the homogeneous boundary conditions are satisfied.
+Moreover, in that way, it becomes possible to implement Robin-type boundary conditions, too \cite{FehKov21}.

-Therefore that discretization requires the parallel and compatible definition of boundary conditions for all field variables.
-At this moment, this is an open question for non-local models, and thus such allocation of field quantities is not advantageous.
-Since the phase lag models having only memory-type generalizations, they are more easily fit to the framework of finite element methods~\cite{ManMan99, XuLi03, BarSte05a, BarSte08, RahEtal12, VishEtal11, BargFav14}.
+The numerical treatment of the boundaries is also tricky due to the same reason.
+Its advantage is that various types of boundary conditions and geometries are possible to handle without significant inconvenience, but the implementation of boundary conditions is different.
+For instance, all field quantities are placed on the nodes in conventional finite element methods.
+Therefore, such discretization requires the parallel and compatible definition of boundary conditions for all field variables.
+In other words, when a time-dependent heat flux is prescribed on the boundary, it is unknown how to calculate the temperature at the same node in parallel with the heat flux.
+At this moment, this is an open question for nonlocal models, and thus such allocation of field quantities is not advantageous.
+Since the phase lag models have only memory-type generalizations, they are more easily fit to the framework of finite element methods \cite{ManMan99, XuLi03, BarSte05a, BarSte08, RahEtal12, VishEtal11, BargFav14}.

+Regarding the initial conditions, the methodology also differs from the usual one, independently of the level of generalization.
+In the case of non-Fourier equations, the initial temperature history is not enough, one other initial condition is necessary.
+It could be the initial heat flux distribution or the initial time derivative of the temperature.
+Only the latter can be valid when using the temperature representation of a heat equation.
+In the case of a nonequilibrium initial condition, the initial time derivative must be compatible with the constitutive equation.}